-- taking part in any College-organised or College-related activity - travelling to or from College - wearing the College uniform - in some other way identifiable as a student at the College - misbehaviour at any time, whether or not the conditions above apply that: - could have repercussions for the orderly running of the College - poses a threat to another student, staff or member of the public or could adversely affect the reputation of the College
+- taking part in any College-organised or College-related activity; - travelling to or from College; - wearing the College uniform; - in some other way identifiable as a student at the College; - misbehaviour at any time, whether or not the conditions above apply that: - could have repercussions for the orderly running of the College; - poses a threat to another student, staff or member of the public; or - could adversely affect the reputation of the College.

-6.0 Procedures relating to drugs, alcohol, cigarettes and substance abuse in College
+6.0 Procedures Relating to Drugs, Alcohol, Cigarettes and Substance Abuse in College

-Staff are to follow safeguarding procedures if they suspect a student is involved in the misuse of drugs or substance abuse.
+Staff must follow safeguarding procedures if they suspect a student is involved in the misuse of drugs or substance abuse.
 The College may utilise the support of Devon and Cornwall Police in matters relating to drug offences, which includes the use of a specially trained drugs dog.

-6.1 The use of illegal drugs and "New Psychoactive Substances" in College including TRAVEL TO AND FROM THE site (In line with DFE guidance).
+6.1 The use of Illegal Drugs and "New Psychoactive Substances" in College including TRAVEL TO AND FROM THE Site (In line with DFE Guidance):

 - Any student found in possession of, or using an illegal drug or new psychoactive substance (NPS) in College, will receive a minimum 5 day fixed term exclusion (with the exception of a Class A Drug which will lead to a permanent exclusion).
-Parents will be asked to come into College for a meeting and the police will be informed. - Any student whose actions relating to drugs use impacts negatively upon others in College, may be permanently excluded. - After the 5 day fixed term exclusion the student and parent will be asked to sign a contract in which they agree to not be involved in any activity relating to the misuse of drugs.
-In extraordinary circumstances the College may decide in the best interest of the student and the College to manage move the student to another school. - Any student in possession of any drug paraphernalia will have a minimum 5 days in the Internal External Room.
-If it is discovered the drug paraphernalia was actually involved in drug use, then the student will receive a minimum of 5 day fixed term exclusion. - The student will be referred to a drug awareness support agency to assist with addressing risky behaviour in relation to drugs and overcoming any drug addiction or habits. - Breaking the contract will result in permanent exclusion. - Any student in possession of illegal drugs, NPS, or prescription medicine, with obvious intent to supply to others, or found to be supplying such drugs to others, or in possession of a Class A drug will be permanently excluded from College with immediate effect.
-The police will be informed.
+Parents will be asked to come into College for a meeting and the Police will be informed. - Any student whose actions relating to drugs use impacts negatively upon others in College, may be permanently excluded. - After the 5 day fixed term exclusion the student and parent will be asked to sign a contract in which they agree not to be involved in any activity relating to the misuse of drugs.
+In extraordinary circumstances the College may decide in the best interest of the student and the College to manage move the student to another school. - Any student in possession of any drug paraphernalia will have a minimum 5 days in the Internal Exclusion Room.
+If it is discovered the drug paraphernalia was actually involved in drug use, then the student will receive a minimum of 5 day fixed term exclusion. - The student will be referred to a drug awareness support agency to assist with addressing risky behaviour in relation to drugs and overcoming any drug addiction or habits. - Breaking the contract will result in permanent exclusion. - Any student in possession of illegal drugs, New Psychoactive Substances ("NPS", or prescription medicine, with obvious intent to supply to others, or found to be supplying such drugs to others, or in possession of a Class A drug will be permanently excluded from College with immediate effect.
+The Police will be informed.

-6.2 Alcohol
+6.2 Alcohol:

 Students must be aware that under no circumstances must alcohol be brought onto the College premises.
-Should this occur parents will be informed and appropriate sanctions applied.
-This may include after College detentions, fixed time period in the internal exclusions room (IER), or fixed term exclusion, depending on the circumstances.
+Should this occur parents will be informed and appropriate sanctions implemented.
+This may include after College detentions, a fixed time period in the Internal Exclusion Room ("IER"), or a fixed term exclusion, depending on the circumstances.
 In exceptional circumstances, this may lead to permanent exclusion.

-6.3 Cigarette and E-Cigarettes Smoking
+6.3 Cigarette and E-Cigarettes Smoking: